 Against this multifarious backdrop we never lose sight of the protagonist.
-Jia Bao-yu weaves his way through these events like a sleep-walker, and finally through a dream-vision is awakened to the realization that life itself is but a dream, that
+Jia Bao-yu weaves his way through these events like a sleep-walker, and finally through a dream-vision is awakened to the realization that life itself is but a dream, that add & As moonlight mirrored in the water, "Issued ad - quals supplied lesol and transport radioad und Or flowers reflected in a glass. and I zarrogassay natural lo exablant at associate and goals.

-All is insubstantial, doomed to pass,
+All is insubstantial, doomed to pass, and ad word to greate and moment heary thriw batalar